rasulkireev/gpw/content/tutorials/migrate-to-custom-user-mid-progect.md

 ```
 with the new, custom one:
 ```
-from Accounts.models import User
+from users.models import User
 ```

 ### 4. Delete Old Migrations
-Run the following to commands in your terminal, from the root of your project:
+Run the following two commands in your terminal, from the root of your project:

 1. `find . -path "*/migrations/*.py" -not -name "__init__.py" -delete`
 2. `find . -path "*/migrations/*.pyc" -delete`